Steps for a successful installation at your business

 Businesses looking to install EV charging stations can get up to five hours of free advice and planning assistance from an expert in EV charging and equipment.

 Unless you have authority over the building, it’s likely that you’ll have to get permission in order to start the process of installing EV chargers.

-To be eligible for rebates, you’ll also need to complete the proof of approval form to validate that you have obtained permission from the individual or group with authority over the property.
+Rebates for EV chargers aren’t currently available.
+To be eligible for rebates should they become available again, you’ll also need to complete the proof of approval form to validate that you have obtained permission from the individual or group with authority over the property.

 Download form: Proof of approval to install electric vehicle (EV) charging [PDF, 95 KB]

 Step 4: Check your electrical system

 Determine whether the electrical infrastructure in your building can accommodate the EV charging stations and make upgrades as needed.